mitander/membank/docs/QUERY_ENGINE_ARCHITECTURE.md

 ## Overview

-CortexDB's QueryEngine implements a sophisticated planning and optimization framework designed for extensibility and performance.
+Membank's QueryEngine implements a sophisticated planning and optimization framework designed for extensibility and performance.
 This document outlines the current architecture and evolution plan for advanced query capabilities.

 ## Current Architecture